If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |județ Prahova||Prahova County|

-Sinaia is situated at an altitude of 767 m in a mountainous area on the Prahova River valley, just east of the Bucegi Mountains, about 60 km northwest of Ploiești, the administrative seat of Prahova County.
+Sinaia is situated at an elevation of 767 m in a mountainous area on the Prahova River valley, just east of the Bucegi Mountains, about 60 km northwest of Ploiești, the administrative seat of Prahova County.
 The town has a population of about 12,000 (2007) and is one of Romania's popular mountain resorts.
 The town was named after Sinaia Monastery, around which it was built; the monastery in turn is named after the Biblical Mount Sinai.

 Peleș castle [left] was built in 18731883 for King Carol I of Romania (Karl Eitel Friedrich von Hohenzollern-Sigmaringen),